Selina Siggins: Public life

 After moving to Sydney, Siggins became involved in the local labour movement.
 She served as the president of the Pyrmont branch of the Women's Political Labor League, and was one of the founders of the Cardboard Box Makers' Union, serving as its inaugural secretary.
 She was later chosen by the Shop Assistants' Union as one of its delegates to the Sydney Labor Council, where she served on the organising committee and the anti-sweating committee.
 In May 1904, Siggins became the secretary of the Anti-Chinese and Asiatic League, which opposed "Chinese immigration and industry".
 At a January 1906 meeting of the Labor Council, she successfully moved that the council petition the government to oppose any relaxation of the Immigration Restriction Act 1901.
 She stated that Chinese immigration constituted "a standing menace to the status of Australian citizenhood" and was likely to spread leprosy.

 In June 1904, Siggins launched a defamation suit against Henry Beech, a storekeeper in her home town of Hill End.
 She sought damages of £1,000, claiming he had made statements implying she was "a woman of libidinous and licentious nature and disposition".
 Her suit was unsuccessful.
 By 1906, Siggins had been elected to the state executive of the Australian Labor Party.
 She campaigned for Labor candidates at the 1907 state election, but later distanced herself from the party.
 The Daily Telegraph speculated in July 1909 that she had "deserted" the Labor Party, and she subsequently told the paper that she had felt she had been treated unfairly by the central executive.

 In December 1909, Siggins and her husband moved to New Zealand.
 She lived in Wellington for a period, working as an organiser for the Amalgamated Society of Merchant Assistants, and was interviewed by the Maoriland Worker about the differences between the labour movements in Australia and New Zealand.
 In 1911, Siggins was recruited by the Grey Industrial and Political Council to work as an organiser in the Grey District, on the West Coast of the South Island.
 She campaigned for Paddy Webb, the Socialist candidate in Grey, at the 1911 general election.
 Siggins eventually returned to Australia, living in Adelaide for several years before settling in Wellington, New South Wales.
 In 1922, she became the first woman delegate at the annual conference of the Farmers' and Settlers' Association of New South Wales.

 Political candidacies

+I feel I am called upon to do something to better the conditions of womankind, and if elected I shall make the very best of the opportunities that a position in the Senate will give.
+I mean to direct my opportunities principally to having woman placed on an equality with man.
+That is to say, if she is able to do the same kind of work, with the same ability, she should get the same pay.
+That's what I think, and that you may call the chief plank of my platform.